Sarkar22/PandasDataScience/README.md

-# Intermediate Pandas Python Library for Data Science
+# Pandas Python Library for Data Science

 This repo contains a subset from the open dataset by Shantayanan Devarajan et al., World Bank.
 What Does Aid to Africa Finance?
 (WDAAF) 1970-1996.
 Ref.
 AFR_1996_WDAAF_v01_M.
 Dataset downloaded from https://microdata.worldbank.org/index.php/catalog/431/study-description on 07-14-2020.
 The data has been used to demonstrate data wrangling and pre-processing using Pandas.